sjafferali/paperless-titles-from-ai/README.md

 # paperless-titles-from-ai

-This is a project to generate meaningful titles for ingested paperless documents using AI.
+This is a project to generate meaningful titles for ingested [paperless](https://docs.paperless-ngx.com/) documents using AI.
+Sends the OCR text of the document to the OpenAI API and generates a title for the document.
+The title is then saved to the document's metadata.

+## Examples of Generated Titles
+- taxreturntranscript2022
+- aigclaims_check_20230313
+- prosharesultrabloombergtax2023

 ## Setup